fosterful/scheduler/README.md

 2. Copy the `env.example` file to `.env`
    `cp env.example .env`

-   > Note: There exists a .env file in 1Password intended for development.
 > Note: On Mac, make sure to append `:docker-compose.mac.yml` to `COMPOSE_FILE` to take advantage of cached volumes

 3. Run `docker-compose up`
 4. Open a browser to localhost:3000 to verify that the app is up.